Keyboard shortcuts

 test

-pub fn inner() { return radius/2; } // error: cant use pub fn inside workbench
+pub fn inner() { radius/2 } // error: cant use pub fn inside workbench

 }

-You cannot create workbench properties within the code body.
+You cannot create workbench properties in function bodies.

 test